-- -Although teachers feel they have sufficient opportunities to attend PD to learn to integrate technology, many feel that the PD is not content specific and a lack of devices makes it difficult to truly integrate technology. - a.)
+-Although teachers feel they have sufficient opportunities to attend PD to learn to integrate technology, many feel that the PD is not content specific and a lack of devices makes it difficult to truly integrate technology.

+a.)
 Identify the top 1-3 areas of need, and b.) top 1-3 strengths associated with your technology Teacher Use-Teaching (how teachers use technology to teach as well as require students to use technology to learn); c.)
 Identify the data sources and actual data results that led you to conclude that these are areas of strength and need.

-- -According to the Transform 2020 survey, system inventory, and the technology check-out calendar, teachers use various forms of technology, including interactive whiteboards, document cameras, and mobile labs to integrate technology into the classroom. - -According to expenditure report, OCS is using federal money to fund a keyboarding program for 4th, 5th, 6th and 8th grade students. - -According to the Transform 2020, teachers use data from online summative and formative assessments to inform teaching and learning.
+-According to the Transform 2020 survey, system inventory, and the technology check-out calendar, teachers use various forms of technology, including interactive whiteboards, document cameras, and mobile labs to integrate technology into the classroom. -According to expenditure report, OES is using federal money to fund a keyboarding program for 4th and 5th grade students. -According to the Transform 2020, teachers use data from online summative and formative assessments to inform teaching and learning.

-- -According to the Transform 2020 survey, teachers need more in-depth professional development pertaining to incorporating technology into classroom instruction, using technology to create authentic learning experiences, implementation of the NETS standards, and incorporating project based learning. - -According to the Transform 2020 survey, teachers need training on creating a global learning community. - a.)
+-According to the Transform 2020 survey, teachers need more in-depth professional development pertaining to incorporating technology into classroom instruction, using technology to create authentic learning experiences, implementation of the NETS standards, and incorporating project based learning.

+-According to the Transform 2020 survey, teachers need training on creating a global learning community.

+a.)
 Identify the top 1-3 areas of need, and b.) top 1-3 strengths associated with your technology Teacher Use-Productivity (how teachers use technology for increased productivity); c.)
 Identify the data sources and actual data results that led you to conclude that these are areas of strength and need.

-- --According to the survey, teachers are interested in planning and implementing a 1:1 technology initiative.
-Teachers are also using Global Scholar online assessments in grades K-8 in math and K-9 in reading to inform teaching and learning. - --According to the inventory, teachers are consistently updated to provide devices that increase teacher productivity.
-With the implementation of the One-to-One Technology Initiative, all teachers will be provided a laptop or a Chromebook. - --According to the inventory, the system purchased Canvas for the LMS in grades 6-12 during the 2015-16 school year.
-Canvas licensing has been renewed for grades 6-12 for the 2016-2017 school year.
+-According to the survey, teachers are interested in planning and implementing a 1:1 technology initiative.
+Teachers are also using Global Scholar online assessments in grades K-12 in math and K-8 in reading to inform teaching and learning.

+-According to the inventory, teacher and student computers are consistently updated to provide machines that increase teacher productivity. -According to the inventory, the system purchased Canvas for the LMS in grades 6-12 during the 2014-15 school year.

+-During the 2014-15 school year, according to the inventory, the OES computer lab and classroom computers were updated to increase productivity and speed in accessing online resources in the classroom.

-- --According to the Transform 2020 survey, the system must provide teachers with professional learning associated with creating a global learning community and the use of a learning management system to increase teacher and student productivity. - a.)
+-According to the Transform 2020 survey, the system must provide teachers with professional learning associated with creating a global learning community and the use of a learning management system to increase teacher and student productivity.

+a.)
 Identify the top 1-3 areas of need, and b.) top 1-3 strengths associated with your technology School Leaders Use-Productivity (how administrators use technology for increased productivity); c.)
 Identify the data sources and actual data results that led you to conclude that these are areas of strength and need.

-- -According to the survey, teachers feel that the administrators support and promote integration of digital resources and tools in the classroom.
-This is evident in the elementary and middle schools in the implementation of Global Scholar assessments. - -According to the inventory, administrators use tablet technology to perform walkthroughs and other administrative tasks.
+-According to the survey, teachers feel that the administrators support and promote integration of digital resources and tools in the classroom.
+This is evident in the elementary and middle schools in the implementation of Global Scholar assessments. -According to the inventory, administrators use tablet technology to perform walkthroughs and other administrative tasks.